Advisors & Prevention Support

 Elizabeth Glaser MBA

-Elizabeth spent her career working as a senior executive working for mission driven enterprises in the fields of health and human services in Massachusetts.
-Prior to her retirement, Elizabeth was the Chief Operating Officer of Vinfen, a $120 million human service agency providing a comprehensive array of programs and services to adults with psychiatric, developmental and behavioral disabilities in New England.
+Elizabeth spent her career as a senior executive for mission-driven enterprises in health and human services in Massachusetts.
+Prior to her retirement, she was the Chief Operating Officer of Vinfen, a $120 million human service agency providing a comprehensive array of programs and services to adults with psychiatric, developmental, and behavioral disabilities in New England.
+She received her graduate degree in Business Administration from Harvard Business School and her undergraduate degree cum laude from Bowdoin College, Brunswick, ME.

 Statewide Prevention